discordeno/discordeno/website/docs/examples/reactionroles.md

 export const command: CreateApplicationCommand = {};
 ```

-By now, you should be seeing some errors in TypeScript so let's fix that.
+By now, you should be seeing some TypeScript errors so let's fix that.

 ```ts
 import { CreateApplicationCommand } from '@discordeno/types';